VacsoLLC/frameworkTicketing/README.md

 - in frameworkBackend run "yarn install" and "yarn link"
 - in framworkFrontend run "yarn install" and "yarn link"
 - In framworkTicketing/frontend run "yarn install" and "yarn link @vacso/frameworkFrontend"
 - In frameworkTicketing/backend run "yarn install" and "yarn link @vacso/frameworkBackend".
+Also generate the .env file here using the powershell or shell script in that directory
+- In the frameworkTicketing/docker container, startup just the mariadb container with docker-compose up -d mariadb

 This should give you a development enviorment where you can make changes and test any of the 3 packages.